Once a time

 The Festival...

-Look at nails!
+at your nails!

 Look at dress!

-People would at you-
+People laugh at you-

 Well, she was not quite

-JACK'S a she!
+MOTHER a she!
 How many times must I tell Only can give milk!

-WIFE Why, come in, girl.
+BAKER'S Why, in, little girl.

-LITTLE RED HOOD I wish...
+LITTLE RED RIDING I wish...

 Just a of bread, please...

-LITTLE RED RIDING And perhaps a bun?...
+LITTLE RED RIDING And a sticky bun?...
 Or four?...

 in the sky, in the eaves, I the leaves, In the fields, In the and ponds...